Uncaught-TypeError/Ecommerce_Website/README.md

 # Ecommerce_Website
-Ecommerce website developed using Html,Css,Javascript and Php (Responsive)
+Ecommerce website developed using Html,Css,Javascript and Php (Responsive, Junior-Level)

 An ecommerce website template using HTML, CSS and Javascript for frontend with pure Php for backend together with MySQL for database connection.